 - Three mattress positions.

-- Some items not included and must be bought separately.
+- Some items are not included and must be bought separately.